openebs/zfs-localpv/docs/backup-restore.md

 kubectl get volumesnapshotlocations.velero.io -n velero
 ```

-Now, we can create a backup schedule using the above VolumeSnapshotLocation and the ZFS-LocalPV plugin will take the full backup of the resources periodically.
+Now, we can create a backup schedule using the above VolumeSnapshotLocation and the LocalPV-ZFS plugin will take the full backup of the resources periodically.
 For example, to take the full backup at every 5 min, we can create the below schedule :

 ```
 velero create schedule schd --schedule="*/5 * * * *" --snapshot-volumes --include-namespaces=<backup-namespace1>,<backup-namespace2> --volume-snapshot-locations=zfspv-full --storage-location=default